avine/bem-flex-grid/README.md

 ## Installation and usage

-Install the package from NPM (or Yarn) and insert the link tag into your web pages or import the package into your Sass files.
+Install the package from NPM (or Yarn) and insert the link tag into your web pages or use Sass import.

 *NPM:*